 Pro Travel Tip: When i find great information while planning a trip I like to bookmarket it in my browser.
 Consider bookmarking our Paris or Rome blog pages which have a massive collection of useful tips, how-to articles, and insights.
 Also, the best way to see super interesting sites is to join a tour.
 Check out our the best Paris tours and best Rome tours.
 Local guides really elevate your experience and can make it much more memorable.

 The Paris Catacombs

-Known as the ‘World’s Largest Grave’, the 17th century underground tunnels were put into use when all of Paris’ cemeteries started to overflow and get overcrowded.
+Known as the ‘World’s Largest Grave’, the late 17th century underground tunnels were put into use when all of Paris’ cemeteries started to overflow and get overcrowded.
 What were once mines stretching for miles underneath Paris, now holds an estimated six million dead bodies throughout its tunnels.

 The Paris Catacombs are just south of the “Barrière d’Enfer” (A.K.A – Gates of Hell) and after descending into the tunnels you will experience the eerie-ness and mystery that is the Paris Catacombs.

 The Rome Catacombs are cemeteries originating in the 2nd Century BCE.
 Since Christianity was illegal at this time, many early Christians were martyred close to these sites and their graves remain there today.

 There was the belief among Christians at the time, that when the second coming arrived, the closer they were to the saints, the quicker they would go to heaven, so it was very popular to be buried as close as possible to the tombs of known saints at the time.